All Conditions & Treatments

 Who is a candidate for outpatient hip replacement?

-Patients who are in good general health, do not smoke, are motivated and have a good support team at home are the best candidates.
+Patients who are motivated, in good general health, and also have a good support team at home are the best candidates.

 If you can answer "yes" to all of the below questions, you may be able to have outpatient hip replacement surgery.